spencermountain/dumpster-dive/README.md

 # A whole Wikipedia, right in mongodb
-put a epic **zillion-Gb** [wikipedia dump](https://dumps.wikimedia.org) quickly into mongo, with fully-parsed wikiscript, without thinking, without loading it into memory, grepping, unzipping, or other cli nonsense.
+put a hefty [wikipedia dump](https://dumps.wikimedia.org) quickly into mongo, with fully-parsed wikiscript, without thinking, without loading it into memory, grepping, unzipping, or other cli nonsense.

 It's a javascript-only one-liner that can get a highly-queryable wikipedia on your laptop in a nice afternoon.